Strange Factories

 Strange Factories is a 2013 British experimental horror film written, directed by John Harrigan and produced by the British immersive theatre and production collective FoolishPeople.
 The film is an example of interactive cinema, featuring a mixture of film and live performance.
 It centers on a writer, who travels through a mysterious landscape filled with cultists, hallucinatory visions, and a mysterious factory that emanates a strange humming sound.

 Plot

 A tormented writer named Victor journeys through a mysterious, dream-like landscape in search of a group of performers from a theater that mysteriously burned down.
 As he continues through the landscape, he begins to uncover a bizarre cult under the hallucinatory influence of a nearby factory, and a sinister pact he once made with its owner.
 All the while he is tormented by visions and a strange humming sound that emanates from the factory.

+Location

+The filming took place in Portsmouth, Hampshire, England, and in Prague in the Czech Republic.